 Far From Home (2018-2019), UK

 I was born in a small province – Lampang - in the north of Thailand, and grew up in the city of Chiang Mai.
-Most Thai people perceived the UK as a highly-civilised country with wealthy, sophisticated and noble people.
+Most Thai people perceive the UK as a highly-civilised country with wealthy, sophisticated and noble people.
 I could never imagine myself being in the UK, let alone living and studying there; It was an impossible dream for a man like me.
 Aside from football, rock & roll bands, and landmarks such as Big Ben or the London Eye, I barely knew anything about this country before arriving.

 Far From Home is a body of photographic work that I’ve made in the UK between 2018-19 – an exploration of a culture that is very different from my home, as well as my own “culture shock”.
 I am interested in observing human behaviour in a public setting with fresh eyes, and encountering a culture that is very different from the one described by a tourist guidebook.